johnnovak/RML-Amiga/website/docs/manual/introduction.md

   extra RAM).
 Then some games assume very specific configurations and start exhibiting strange bugs if their expectations are not met.
-Figuring this out for each game is tricky as it requires in-depth Amiga knowledge or manual and forum diving---usually all of the above, and this can be tedious even for Amiga gurus.
+Figuring this out for each game is tricky as it requires in-depth Amiga knowledge or manual and forum diving --- usually all of the above, and this can be tedious even for Amiga gurus.
 The good news is you don't have to worry about any of that;
   all games have been configured to give you the most they have to offer.